apiato/documentation/docs/features/api-docs-generator.md

 ## Edit the Documentation Header {#edit-the-documentation-header}

-The header usually is the Overview of your API.
+The header is usually the Overview of your API.
 It contains Info about authenticating users, making requests, responses, potential errors, rate limiting, pagination, query parameters and anything you want.

-All this information are written in `app/Containers/Documentation/ApiDocJs/shared/header.template.md` file, and the same file is used as header for both private and public documentations.
+All this information is written in `app/Containers/Documentation/ApiDocJs/shared/header.template.md` file, and the same file is used as header for both private and public documentations.

 To edit the content just open the markdown file in any markdown editor and edit it.

 You will notice some variables like `{{rate-limit}}` and `{{token-expires}}`.
 Those are replaced when running `apidoc:generate` with real values from your application configuration files.

 Feel free to extend them to include more info about your API from the `app/Containers/Documentation/Actions/ProcessMarkdownTemplatesAction.php` class.

-<a name="api-documentation-headers-example"></a>